IshaqZa/OpenGraphicsUI/README.md

 2. Click on Sci Hunt.exe and the game will launch

 ### Compiling the project
-- The program can be run using gcc/g++ using the following command:
+- The program can be compiled by running CMake in the root folder, and then make in ./build/build directory
-    `g++ -std=c++17 -I./include ./src/external/glad.c ./src/main.cpp ./src/graphics/*.cpp ./src/external/stb_image.cpp ./resources/icon/resources.o ./libglfw3.a -o ./build/"Sci Hunt.exe" -g -lgdi32`
 ### Configuration
-- The 2D part of the engine can be modified in `./resources/ui/ui.json`, the file has the following format:
+- The UI can be set by modifying `./resources/ui/ui.json`, the file has the following format:
 ```json
 {
   "scenes": [